Contains the active ingredient modafinil

 Taking other medicines

-Some medicines may interact with modafinil.
+Some medicines and modafinil may interfere with each other.
 These include:

 - brain stimulants, such as methylphenidate

-- medicines to treat epilepsy, such as phenytoin, carbazepine, phenobarbitone
+- medicines to treat epilepsy, such as phenytoin, carbamazepine, or phenobarbitone

 - medicines to treat fungal infections, such as ketoconazole and itraconazole